ppgcourseUB/ppgcourse2024_week1/Maximum_Likelihood.JESUS_LOZANO/Readme.md

 IQ-TREE first reconstructs a ML tree and then computes the log-likelihood of the tree topologies based on the estimated parameters for the ML tree.

-Parameters for the ML tree can be estimated in 3 different ways, that we will compare.
+Parameters for the ML tree can be estimated in different ways, we will use 2 and we will compare them.

 1.- First, let’s IQ-TREE reconstruct the tree **given the best model estimated before**.